 You’ll find solutions, strengths, and inspiration await you when you take up a pen and paper and dedicate a few minutes to a single activity!
 You’ll also find that these methods can work almost like a detox or a cleanse.
 Over time, you unburden yourself from the negative material you’ve “stored” in your mind, and you begin to feel lighter.
 And, like the research on meditation, the evidence is strong for the positive impact on stress hormones.
 For example, the Cut-Through technique has been shown to reduce the stress hormone, cortisol, by 23%, while raising the helpful hormone, DHEA, by 100% when practiced for 30 days (Childre & Rozman, Transforming Anxiety, 89).

 These writing techniques are easy to learn, and have come to my rescue countless times!
-I’ll be sharing them in my upcoming Energize Your Writing Workshop, called “Write to Shine Your Light,” which combines Eden Energy Medicine techniques with these great writing practices.
-Why don’t you bring a friend, and join us on Sunday, Oct.
-28, from 3-5 pm?
-Please contact me to pre-register! ($20 registration fee)
+I’ll be sharing them in my upcoming Energize Your Writing Workshop, called “MInd-Body Methods to Catalyze Creative Breakthroughs,” which combines Eden Energy Medicine techniques with these great writing practices.
+Why don’t you bring a friend, and join us on July 29, from 7-8:30 pm?
+Please contact me to register! ($15 registration fee)

 Have you ever gone out in strong wind and later gotten a headache?
 Developed a jaw or neck ache after your ears got too cold?
 Chances are, you have experienced what Chinese medicine regards as a "Wind Invasion."
 The Wind, along with Damp, Dry, Cold, and Heat, are all considered harsh climate factors that can invade the system and create all kinds of discomfort.